 Whether solo or with onstage collaborators, Levine has supported her releases with a slate of live performances that have cemented her standing as an artist of real power – and helped mark her out as a melodious, soulful singer capable of carrying emotion without any hint of histrionics.

 These include performing at the World Economic Forum in Switzerland and opening for Rodriguez in London.
-She has also played at a number of Africa’s premier music events and festivals, including Oppikoppi, the Joy of Jazz Festival, the FORR festival in Mozambique, the National Arts Festival, Levis Vintage Sundays, and the White Mountain Folk Festival.
-Levine was selected as the opening performer for international singer-songwriter Joe Jackson during his South African shows in 2008.
+She has also played at a number of Africa’s premier music events and festivals, including Oppikoppi, the Joy of Jazz Festival, the FORR festival in Mozambique, the Grahamstown National Arts Festival, Mieliepop, Splashy Fen and the Lush.
+Levine was selected as the opening performer for international singer-songwriter Joe Jackson during his South African tour in 2008.

 Laurie Levine is a prolific songwriter with a soulful voice that breathes life into her songs and embodies the emotional core of her lyrics.
 Her songs touch our unspoken corners and her sounds are a contemporary interpretation of true folk.